 FOR TV, FILM & MUSEUMS

-For the TV show Enkelstöten I did a lot of digital hero prop.
-The modern day drama comedy used a lot of screens on different devices to communicate important parts of the story.
+For the TV show Enkelstöten, I did a lot of digital hero props.
+The modern day drama/comedy used a lot of screens on different devices to communicate important parts of the story.

-Photoshop was my dearest and most lojal friend during this project but the cutting mat and X-Acto knife also got some action.
+Photoshop was my dearest and most loyal friend during this project, but the cutting mat and X-Acto knife also got some action.

-Newspapers, forms, faux food boxes, logos, tax stamps, magazine spreads, tickets, life size paper cut outs, mail, shoe boxes, road signs, posters, ect, ect.
+Newspapers, forms, food boxes, logos, tax stamps, magazine spreads, tickets, life size paper cut outs, mail, shoe boxes, road signs, posters, etc., etc.

 And it was all to be from the 80’s, with made it all fun and challenging.
-The 1980’s is a challenging time from a researching perspective since it’s not yet a time that is widely discussed and mapped in historical circles (i.e. collectors and museums) and also too far back in time to be well documented online.
-When I asked around about certain details the standard answer I got was “google it”.
-And that was quite hard.
-For example; you can easily find out what a certain item was priced in the 50 by a simple google search, and also find information for the same from the late 90’s and onward.
-But the 80’s is still too young for the real history nerds and too old for the never forgetting internet.
+The 1980’s is a challenging time from a researching perspective since it’s not yet a time that is widely discussed and mapped in historical circles (i.e. collectors and museums).

-All of the colorization was made in Photoshop.
+All of the colorization was done in Photoshop.

-For the close ups real sandwich cake was made and for the wide shots some faux cake created the illusion of a quite long cake.
+For the close ups, real sandwich cake was made, and for the wide shots, the faux cake created the illusion of a very long cake.

-I did a repeating pattern of a top wived sandwich cake and had it printed on vinyl.
-Me and the rest of the art department then stapled it on top of a wooden form that made a smooth transition to the real cake.
+I did a repeating pattern of a top view sandwich cake and had it printed on vinyl.
+The art department and I then stapled it on top of a wooden form that made a smooth transition to the real cake.

-This diorama was originally inspired by the Harry Potter books and the friends endless hours spent in the school library.
+This diorama was originally inspired by the Harry Potter books and the main character’s endless hours spent in the school library.

-A number of different material was used such as wood, carton, super sculpy, paper, and lots of glue.
+A number of different material was used, such as, wood, cardboard, super sculpy, paper, and lots of glue.
 All the books are made individually for a more realistic look.